f5devcentral/access-solutions/solution16/solution.rst

 ----

 .. note::
-   The link below only works from the UDF blueprint
+   The link below only works from UDF blueprint

 - https://sp.acme.com